JakeBernstein65/web_organizer/proposal/proposal.md

 The only thing that limits the type of modules that can exist is your imagination.
 Take your organizer into your own hands, and use Planit!

 ## Product Design
+created by Matthew Lydigsen and Jake Bernstein 02/16/15

 Our product will be a fully customizable planner that allows you to organize your day in as simple or complex a fashion as you please.
 On our homepage we will have the option to add modules that represent whatever you want, whether it is a class you are taking or an event that you are planning.